ramostirbo/bot-polymarket/README.md

 ```

 prepare the environment variables copy `.env.example` to `.env` and fill in the values.

-this generates a new keypair
+this generates a new keypair for `.env`

 ```bash
 bun run src/utils/generate-key.ts